On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Free-splitting complexes and free-factor complexes

+Similar to the free-splitting complex, the \emph{free-factor complex $\mathcal{FF}_g$} of $F_g$ is a simplicial complex whose vertices are conjugacy classes of proper free factors of $F_g$, and $k+1$ vertices form a $k$-simplex if they can be represented by proper free factors $A_0 \le A_1 \le \cdots \le A_{k}$ of $F_g$.
+Again, we set all edges of the free-factor complex to be of length 1.

-\begin{remark} Corollary \ref{cor:FFlength} can also follow from Corollary \ref{cor:FSlength} as there is an explicit relation between the free-splitting complex and the free-factor complex.
-Indeed, as in \cite{kapovich2014hyperbolicity}, there is a coarsely $\Out(F_g)$-equivariant (coarseness independent of $g$) Lipschitz map $\Psi$ from the vertices of the free-splitting complex to the vertices of the free-factor complex.
+As in \cite{kapovich2014hyperbolicity}, there is a coarsely $\Out(F_g)$-equivariant (coarseness independent of $g$) Lipschitz map $\Psi$ from the vertices of the free-splitting complex to the vertices of the free-factor complex.
+Hence, the following analogous result for the free-factor complex is deduced from Corollary \ref{cor:FSlength}: